Kshitijvv1211/Railways-Database-for-DBMS/readme.md

 12. ⁠login credential

-first make all tables in table.sql then inser data of each table
+first make all tables in table.sql then insert data of each table